apfaudio/apfbug/README.md

     - flash `boot` bitstream to offset 0x0
     - flash user bitstreams to 0x100000, 0x200000, 0x300000 ... and so on (1MB spacing)
 - DISCONNECT USB DBG port, reboot Tiliqua
-  - Currently `apfelbug` only works correctly with the DBG connector DISCONNECTED or with the UART port open on Linux and CONNECTED.
+  - Currently `apfbug` only works correctly with the DBG connector DISCONNECTED or with the UART port open on Linux and CONNECTED.
 Do not have the USB DBG connected without the UART0 open with `picocom` or so.
 - Now when Tiliqua boots you will enter the bootloader.
 Use the encoder to select an image.
 Hold the encoder for >5sec in any image to go back to the bootloader.

 ## How do I record new JTAG streams and pack them into the stubs on the RP2040 flash?